 Tip: Even if a policy includes worldwide cover, adding this tariff is a way to bypass the annual excess.

-One other benefit, which the German calls "Optionstarif", allows a switch on renewal to a more comprehensive plan without having to undergo a new medical examination.
+One other benefit, which German health insurers call "Optionstarif", allows a switch on renewal to a different plan without having to undergo a new medical examination.
 This is highly recommendable to a person who has been accepted with a more serious pre-existing condition and needs the possibility to switch to better coverage, should future medical enhancements make curing treatment possible.